Random | Best Random Tools

 In fact, Margaret Bulkley had adopted a new name and gender to enroll in medical school before women were allowed to attend.
 Barry never took off his overcoat, even in summer, and stared down anyone who questioned his story.

-• Why Did Barry Choose To Live As A Man? on Random Facts About The Woman Who Disguised Herself As A Man For Decades To Practice Surgery Before Women Were Allowed
+• The Surgeon Swore And Developed A Reputation As A Ladies' Man on Random Facts About The Woman Who Disguised Herself As A Man For Decades To Practice Surgery Before Women Were Allowed

 New Random Displays Display All By Ranking